Why should fun and learning stop during Summer?

 Time & Amount Refundable

 Themes change weekly.
 Each day of camp will be unique with different activities related to the weekly theme.
-Our lesson plans are carefully crafted by one of our knowledgeable environmental educators.
+Our lesson plans are carefully crafted by our knowledgeable environmental educators.
 If the same activity is repeated during summer, it is to create a more holistic approach to the content by seeing it applied in different ways.

 DATES & THEMES